Caithness Seal Rehabilitation and Release

 Our Mission

-Our mission is to help protect, rescue, treat and release both Common/Harbour seals and Gray seals along the Caithness Coastline.
+Our mission is to help protect, rescue, treat and release both Common/Harbour seals and Grey seals along the Caithness Coastline.

 How you can help